GluuFederation/docs-gg-prod/docs/source/tutorials/uma-claim-gathering-tutorial.md

      ![uma-cg-tutorial-10.png](../img/uma-cg-tutorial-10.png)

-### Authentication Steps
+#### Steps by Steps implementation

-It shows you the step by step execution of every step.
+Belows are the steps perform by the Demo Application(Requesting Party).

 1. Request to protected resources and Get a resource ticket